 The project design integrated best practices mainly for component 3 from other relevant projects such as a GEF-funded pilot project Restoration of Highly Degraded and Threatened Native Forests in Mauritius implemented in 1996-1999 which aimed to restore a plot of highly degraded native forest in the Black River Gorges National Park.
 The project created a Conservation Managed Area where experiments were undertaken to remove or control IAS such as fencing and native plants were sown or planted to restore biodiversity.
 This work was conducted besides control areas to be able to assess its effectiveness.
 The design of the component 3 further built from MWF’s experience and work done at the University of Mauritius and the Mauritius Herbarium in restoration projects in various sites in Mauritius namely for herbicide use for clearing IAS, and from pilot ecosystem restoration carried out under the UNEP-GEF project WIO-LaB (Addressing Land-Based Activities in the Western Indian Ocean) implemented by the NPCS in the BRGNP in 2006-2008.

-The Forest Land Information System and the Monitoring and Evaluation system developed by the GEF-funded Capacity Building for Sustainable Land Management (SLM) in Mauritius project have been used by the PAN project to identify new areas for IAS clearing and ecosystem restoration, and to demarcate existing PAs with GIS coordinates.

 3.1.4 Planned stakeholder participation

 Stakeholder analysis.
 All the main actors have been identified as well as their foreseen role in the project implementation.
 Information on planned stakeholder participation was presented in the section 2.6: Main stakeholders.